conorf50/iot-project/README.md

 #### The Actual Project.
 Due to technical difficulties with the Wyliodrin mobile sensors app, this was changed to a web API controlling a relay.
+The user types in the IP address of the Galileo (displayed on an LCD screen for convenience) and is presented with a basic UI for controlling a relay.
 #### Tools, Technologies and Equipment

 The final system uses an Intel Galileo with the Grove shield and components.
 The system uses a Grove LCD and a relay to facilitate home automation.
 The Wyliodrin platform is used to tie the system together and also hosts a small web server on the Galileo to process requests.
 At the moment the LCD only displays the IP address of the board but this could be upgraded with a message facility, enabling a user to write messages and leave them visible on the screen.